rsvp/fecon235/README.md

 In https://git.io/gold we make a conjecture that real gold prices is a stationary time-series bound by real interest rates.

+SEC 13F filings can be easily parsed, see https://git.io/13F where we track asset managers Stanley Druckenmiller and John Paulson.

 ### Useful modules ###